Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Extension to longitudinal data

-\end{proposition} Notably, consider the special case of Proposition~\ref{prop: longitudinal AIV} with \(s = 0\) and \(r = 0\), which corresponds to identifying the mean of potential outcomes from the initial time point through the final time \(T\) without truncation.
+\end{theorem} In particular, consider the special case of Theorem~\ref{thm: longitudinal AIV} with \(s = 0\) and \(r = 0\), which corresponds to identifying the mean of potential outcomes from the initial time point to the final time \(T\).
 Without loss of generality, if we set \(\pi(Z_t,H_t) = Z_t\), the identification formula simplifies to